-Smart security systems like Frontpoint Home Security System gets you a variety of connected devices to help keep your home safe and secure.
+Smart security systems like the ADT smart home security system get you a variety of connected devices to help keep your home both safe and secure.
 And the best part is that it’s customizable and easy to use.
-In fact, you can set it up on your own in about 30 minutes — no wiring, alterations, construction, or professional technician is required.

 Smart thermostats like Nest (Opens in a new tab)are great ways to control the temperature and climate of your home — and it’s equipped with energy-saving features to help reduce the price of your utility bill.
 Even better, the Nest Thermostat is so smart that it adapts to your life as it learns your behaviors.
 Do you turn the heat down when you leave for work?
 Nest makes note and will start doing it for you.
 On your way home from work?
 It’ll turn the heat up so you’ll walk in the door to a cozy home.
 And, you’ll be able to adjust the device from your phone, laptop or smartwatch so you’re in control no matter where you are.
 Here are some more benefits of smart thermostats like Nest.

-Smart doorbells like Ring video doorbell lets you answer the door from anywhere using your smartphone, tablet or PC.
+Smart doorbells let you answer the door from anywhere using your smartphone, tablet or PC.
 You’ll be able to see, hear and speak to anyone on your property no matter where you are!
-As soon as Ring detects motion, you’ll get an instant alert, so you’ll have peace of mind that you’re still in control even when you’re not home.

 Bonus!
 Having any of these smart home products can earn you a homeowners insurance discount as a way to reward you for your savvy behavior.